 via Papua New Guinea

 The currency of Papua New Guinea (PNG) is made up of Kina (keena) and toea (toya) with 100 toea equal to One Kina.
 The Kina was introduced on the 19th of April 1975.
 The Kina replaced the Australian Dollar and the toea replaced the Australian cent.
+Originally the Kina was issued at par with the Australian Dollar.

 The Kina was so named because in Tok Pisin (neo-melanesian) and in the Kuanua language it referred to the valuable pearl shell used widely in the Highlands as traditional money.
 Toea, is a Motu word, meaning valuable arm-shell and has had a wide traditional use in coastal Papua for trading and brideprice payments.